Ibrahim778/BetterHomebrewBrowser/README.md

 ## Credits
 1. Thanks to [GrapheneCt](https://github.com/GrapheneCt) for ScePaf reversing and EMPVA (Reference) and his CXML Compiler (Not Released)
-2. Thanks to [SomeonPC](https://github.com/SomeonPC) for Livearea™ assets and beta testing
+2. Thanks to SomeonPC (RIP) for Livearea™ assets and beta testing
 3. Thanks to SparklingPheonix for beta testing